mrtan-official/Autosave/README.md

 * ⏰ Periodic save interval (default: every 60 seconds).
 * 🌐 Internet check to ensure connectivity.
 * 🔐 License verification via secure server.
-* 🤖 Telegram bot integration to send user key automatically to admin.
+* 🤖 Telegram bot integration to send user key automatically to developer.
 * 💻 Works only on **Windows PC** (not Android).
 * 🚫 No additional installation or dependencies required.